Analysis | Why Google Is Again in the EU’s Antitrust Crosshairs: QuickTake

 6. What does Google say?

-It counters that Android has actually increased choice and lowered costs for consumers with its free operating system, which allows device makers to sell phones at much lower prices than Apple’s.
-The contractual agreements also help ensure a common, consistent version of the operating system so developers don’t have to build multiple versions of their apps, Google says.
+It says Android has actually increased choice and lowered costs for consumers with its free operating system, which allows device makers to sell phones at much lower prices than Apple’s.
+The contractual agreements also help ensure a common, consistent version of the operating system so developers don’t have to build multiple versions of their apps, Google has said.
+Manufacturers can always preload other apps alongside Google’s.
 And if users don’t like the Google apps, nothing is stopping them from downloading others, the company argues.

-Along with a fine, the EU appears set to order Google to change how it runs its mobile-phone business.
-The company would likely be required to remove or renegotiate contracts, paving the way for competing apps to be pre-installed on devices.
+Along with a whopping fine of 4.34 billion euros, the EU ordered Google to cease the anti-competitive behavior with its mobile-phone business within 90 days.
+The EU says it’s up to Google to figure out how.
+That could require the company to remove or renegotiate contracts, paving the way for competing apps to be pre-installed with Google’s apps on devices.
 That could erode Google’s vast revenue stream from mobile ads.
-When the EU settled with Microsoft Corp. in 2009 over the company’s bundling of Internet Explorer browser with the Windows operating system, Microsoft agreed to allow consumers to choose which browser to install.
-But it remains to be seen how effective any EU order can be in terms of boosting competitors given the lock Google has on many popular apps, like search and maps.
+But it remains to be seen how effective the EU order can be in terms of boosting competitors given the lock Google has on many popular apps, like search and maps.

 8. Wasn’t Google already in trouble with the EU?

 Yes.
 It hit Google with a record antitrust fine of 2.4 billion euros ($2.8 billion) in June 2017.
 The EU said the search giant was favoring its shopping service over that of rivals.
 The EU told Google to grant other comparison-shopping services equal treatment in the product listing ads that appear at the top of the Google search page.
 Google set up an auction for those spots, sparking criticism from some competitors who complain the changes fall short of the EU’s requirements.
-The EU says it’s watching Google’s actions closely.
+The EU has said it’s watching Google’s actions there closely.
 The EU also continues to investigate the company for hindering competition for online ads over its AdSense for Search product.
-The search giant is challenging last year’s decision and is likely to challenge any new ones.
+The search giant is challenging last year’s decision and said it would challenge Wednesday’s.

-• Bloomberg News recently reported the EU’s decision could come next week.
+• The EU hit Google with a 4.34 billion euro fine Wednesday over its conduct with Android.

 • A Bloomberg QuickTake explainer on tech’s new monopolies.